cashubtc/nuts/xx.md

 ## Mint Responsibilities

 The mint MUST:
-1. Validate the batch request per the [Request Validation][request-validation] section
+1. Validate the batch per the [Request Validation][request-validation] section.
-2. Verify all quote IDs are valid and in PAID state (or have mintable amount for BOLT12)
-3. Verify all quotes are from the same payment method as indicated by `{method}` in the URL path
-4. Verify all quotes use the same currency unit
-5. Verify the sum of output amounts equals (or does not exceed for BOLT12) the sum of quote amounts
-6. Verify all NUT-20 signatures (if present) per [NUT-20][20] rules
-7. Generate one blind signature per output
-8. Return signatures in the same order as the outputs array
+2. Generate one blind signature per output and return signatures in the same order as `outputs`.
-9. **Atomic processing**: The mint MUST process the batch as an atomic operation:
+3. **Atomic processing**:
-   - **Success**: All validation passes and all quotes are minted together
+   - **Success**: all validations pass and all quotes are minted together
-   - **Failure**: Any validation failure or minting error causes the entire batch to fail with no quotes minted
+   - **Failure**: any validation failure or minting error causes the entire batch to fail with no quotes minted
    - Partial minting (some quotes succeed, others fail) MUST NOT occur

 ## Implementation Notes

 ### Batch Size Limits

-Implementations MAY impose a maximum batch size.
-When a batch exceeds the implementation's limit, the mint SHOULD return a `BATCH_SIZE_EXCEEDED` error with information about the actual limit.

-**Discovery via mint info:**

-Implementations MAY advertise their maximum batch size through the mint info endpoint (NUT-06).
+Implementations MAY advertise a maximum batch size through the mint info endpoint (NUT-06).
 The batch size limit is included in the `nuts` object under the `XX` key:

 ```json
 {